awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 ## Using the AWS SDKs<a name="UploadInSingleOp"></a>

-You can use the AWS SDK to upload objects in Amazon S3\.
-The SDK provides wrapper libraries for you to upload data easily\.
+You can use the AWS SDKs to upload objects in Amazon S3\.
+The SDKs provide wrapper libraries for you to upload data easily\.
 For information, see the [List of supported SDKs](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#API_PutObject_SeeAlso)\.

-Here are a few examples with a few select SDKs:
+Here are some examples with a few select SDKs:

 ------
 #### [ \.NET ]